K-Edmeade/Java-test/README.md

 Java-test

-This Java app can be used to proccess a csv file into a database and for getting data from said database using a customer reference.
+This Java app can be used to process a csv file into a database and to get data from said database using a customer reference.
 This is all done through the console.

 Prerequisites